databrickslabs/migrate/README.md

 to move between different cloud providers, or to move to different regions / accounts.

 Packaged is based on python 3.6 and DBR 6.x and 7.x releases.
+python 3.7 or above is recommended if one is also exporting/importing MLflow objects.

 **Note:** Tools does not support windows currently since path resolution is different than mac / linux.
 Support for Windows is work in progress to update all paths to use pathlib resolution.